pgaskin/dictutil/docs/index.md

 layout: default
 ---

+These tools are designed to work with v2 dictionaries (4.7.10364+).

 ## dicthtml
 These pages are some notes I've made about the Kobo dictionary format based on reverse engineering the firmware and the official dictionaries.